 Two months into my pregnancy, I wanted to go on a trampoline so bad.
 I had been reading about the physical benefits of prenatal exercise for babies, but I also have a history of miscarriage.
-My doctor recommended no activity over 30 minutes, so I knew the trampoline was out of the question.
-But what if you could do something similar?
-What if you could work your heart rate up without being too active?
+I am afraid that I may lose my baby jumping on a trampoline while pregnant.

 You know you carry a baby and as such special consideration needs to be applied in every physical activity, trampolining inclusive.

 Is it safe to jump on a trampoline while pregnant?

 Jumping on a trampoline should be avoided while pregnant unless it is recommended by a doctor.
 If your doctor gives you medical clearance to jump on a trampoline at any time during your pregnancy, take certain measures to avoid hurting yourself.

 Following some certain safety precautions may reduce the risk of injuring yourself.
 With safety precautions adhered strictly to and with your doctor’s approval, there is nothing stopping you from enjoying the benefits of an easy low-impact exercise that a trampoline offers;